Guide to credibility interview

 What are your future career plans?

 Think about what your plans and goals are after you graduate – how will your course help you achieve these?
 What skills and knowledge will it provide for your future career?
 Are you clear on the career opportunities available to you with your qualification?
 Will you gain a professional accreditation that you can use in your home country?
+If you are interested in graduate work after your studies in the UK, are you aware of the types of jobs available and the visa requirements for graduates?

 Are you planning on further study in the UK after you complete this course?